 There will be a free literature table that will be available for all patrons to place items about their business venture or event.
 All materials must be PG in appearance and nature as well as not promote any kind of political, religious, or social agenda.
 Any items that do not fit these policies will be removed from the free literature table and disposed.

-Cosplay is welcome at the Grand Rapids Comic-Con.
-Here are a few items to consider when preparing a costume for cosplaying at a Grand Rapids Comic-Con event:
+We love Cosplay at the Grand Rapids Comic-Con!
+Here are a few items to consider when preparing your costume for cosplaying at a Grand Rapids Comic-Con event:

-- Naked is not a costume, nor is body paint to replace shirts and/or pants.
-Overtly sexual costumes will not be allowed into the event.
+- Naked is not a costume, nor is body paint to replace any clothing item.

-- If your costume includes some sort of weapon, please make sure that the weapon is obviously fake.
+- If your costume includes a weapon of some sort, make sure that the weapon is visibly and obviously fake.
 Weapons should be made of plastic, foam, rubber, or some other form of softer material.
 All guns must have an orange tip and are not allowed to shoot any type of projectile (darts, water, etc.).
-No weapons made of steel or some other type of metal will be allowed.
-The Grand Rapids Comic-Con does have the right to not allow certain weapon props into its events.
+No steel or metal weapons will be allowed.
+The Grand Rapids Comic-Con has the right to not allow certain weapon props into its events.

-Please know that false accusations will be treated as acts of harassment perpetrated by the accuser.
-Our Staff and Security team will work to resolve the matter in the fairest way possible, but we cannot accept responsibility for resolving interpersonal disputes.
+False accusations of harassment will be treated as acts of harassment perpetrated by the accuser.
+Our Staff and Security team will work to resolve the matter in the fairest way possible for the given circumstance.
 In cases without credible evidence, the Grand Rapids Comic-Con reserves the right to ask both parties to leave the convention if a mutually agreeable resolution cannot be found.

-If you feel that a threat exists against your person or your life, we advise you to seek a court-approved Personal Protection Order (PPO) against the individual in question.
-If you have a previous PPO from a past problem and feel that the individual in which you filed against would attend the Grand Rapids Comic-Con we encourage you to inform the event of the potential problem.
-You must present this order to the co-event coordinator Mark Hodges in advance of the convention by emailing him at firstname.lastname@example.org.
+If you feel that a threat exists against your person or your life, we greatly advise you to seek a court-approved Personal Protection Order (PPO) against the individual in question.
+If you have a previous PPO from a past incident and feel that the individual in which you filed against would attend the Grand Rapids Comic-Con, we encourage you to inform the event of this.
+You must present the order to Event Director Mark Hodges in advance of the convention by emailing him at firstname.lastname@example.org.
 We can make sure the individual is contacted and that a request is made for that person to avoid the event.